Hedge fund moguls put money on Asian Internet, low-volume stocks

-LAS VEGAS (Reuters) - From Asian Internet stocks, which have boomed over the last year, to food and paper products companies, prominent hedge fund investors listed their favorite stocks on Thursday at an industry meeting dominated by talk of where markets will move.
+LAS VEGAS, May 15 (Reuters) - From Asian Internet stocks, which have boomed over the last year, to food and paper products companies, prominent hedge fund investors listed their favorite stocks on Thursday at an industry meeting dominated by talk of where markets will move.

 John Burbank stuck with the Chinese Internet stocks that helped boost returns at his $3.8 billion Passport Capital last year.
 Real estate Internet portal Soufun Holdings, which climbed 121 percent in the last year, and discount online retailer Vipshop Holdings, which climbed 417 percent in the last year, made the list as his favorites.